 Call for Research Papers

-eCrime 2015 consists of 4 days of keynote presentations, technical and practical sessions and interactive panels, which will allow academic researchers, security practitioners, and law enforcement to discuss and exchange ideas, experiences and lessons learnt in all aspects of electronic crime and ways to combat it.
+eCrime 2019 consists of a 4 day program.
+One day of Workshops and CTF followed by 3 days of keynote presentations, technical and practical sessions, and interactive panels.
+An overarching goal of these meetings is bringing together academic researchers, industry security practitioners, and law enforcement to discuss and exchange ideas, experiences and lessons learnt combating cybecrime.

 Authors will be asked to indicate whether their submissions should be considered for the best student paper award; any paper co-authored by a full-time student is eligible for this award.

 Authors of accepted papers must guarantee that their paper will be presented at the conference.
 A limited number of stipends are available to those unable to obtain funding to attend the conference.
 Students whose papers are accepted and who will present the paper themselves are given priority to receive such assistance.
 Requests for stipends should be addressed to the general chair after paper acceptance.

 General Chair: Brad Wardman, PayPal